 - Clients will also get a comprehensive plan of action on how to be compliant.

-- The risk assessment program is applicable to wide range of job classification in entities that deal with EPHI hence increasing security awareness within an organization’s workforce.
+- The risk assessment program is applicable to a wide range of job classifications in entities that deal with EPHI hence increasing security awareness within an organization’s workforce.